phillippbertram/lm-notes/README.md

 ## Contributing

+This is a demonstration project, but contributions are welcome!
+If you'd like to contribute:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)